 Here I have stained the fenders a dark mahogany colour.

-Free Digital Download Toys for Boys includes planes, trains and automobiles, a multi storey toy car garage and earth moving construction toys.
+Free Digital Download Toys for Boys includes planes, trains and automobiles, a multi storey toy car garage, wooden toy motorcycle and earth moving construction toys.

 The plans and building guide for this wooden car design starts on page 33